Afghanistan: Architecture

 The nation has a complex history that has survived either in its current cultures or in the form of various languages and monuments.
-Afghanistan contains many remnants from all ages, including Greek and Buddhist stupas, monasteries, monuments, temples and Islamic minarets.
+Afghanistan contains many remnants from all ages, including Greek and Buddhist stupas, monasteries, monuments, temples, and Islamic minarets.
 Among the most well known are the Great Mosque of Herat, the Blue Mosque, the Minaret of Jam, the Chil Zena, the Qala-i Bost in Lashkargah, the ancient Greek city of Ai-Khanoum.
 However, many of its historic monuments have been damaged in modern times due to the civil wars.
 The two famous Buddhas of Bamiyan were destroyed by the Taliban, who regarded them as idolatrous.
-Despite that, archaeologists are still finding Buddhist relics in different parts of the country, some of them dating back to the 2nd century.
-As there was no colonialism in the modern era in Afghanistan, European-style architecture is rare but does exist: the Victory Arch at Paghman and the Darul Aman Palace in Kabul were built in this style in the 1920s by the Afghans themselves.
+As there was no colonialism in the modern era in Afghanistan, European-style architecture is rare but does exist: the Victory Arch at Paghman and the Darul Aman Palace in Kabul were built in this style in the 1920s.
+Afghan architecture also ranges deep into India such as the city of Agra, and the tomb of Sher Shah Suri, an Afghan Emperor of India.